 Here’s the harsh reality: it’s not because your idea isn’t brilliant (because it is), but because your pitch deck has more holes than Swiss cheese.
 But don’t stress, I’m here to be your personal Obi-Wan (or Yoda, depending on your age and love for cryptic advice) and help you build a clinical trials pitch deck that actually works.

-I’m Viktor, a pitch deck expert, and a presentation expert.
+I’m Viktor, a pitch deck consultant and a creative business strategist.
 Over the past 13 years, I’ve helped businesses secure millions of $ in funding thanks to my approach and I’m sharing it here in this pitch deck guide.

 But clinical trials?
 Now that’s something they’ll listen to.
 With this guide, you’ll have the tools to craft a pitch deck that takes investors from “meh” to “where do I sign?” faster than you can say “double-blind placebo.”